microsoft/nni/docs/en_US/Tutorial/HowToLaunchFromPython.rst

 Overview
 --------
 This is a new way to launch experiments since ``nni v2.0``.
 Before, you need to configure your experiment in a yaml configuration file and launch the experiment through ``nnictl`` command.
-Now, you can also configure and run your experiment directly in the python file.
+Now, you can also configure and run your experiment directly in a python file.
 If you are familiar with python programming, this will undoubtedly bring you more convenience.

 How to Use
 ----------